Aetna modified CPB 0047 governing prenatal care by primary care physicians, effective September 26, 2025. Here's what changes for billing teams.

 Indication Status Relevant Codes Notes

-Antepartum visits (4–6) by PCP Covered CPT 59425 Practice must be registered with Aetna; member must choose PCP for prenatal care
+Antepartum care, 4–6 visits, by family physician Covered CPT 59425 Practice must be registered with Aetna; member must have chosen PCP over OB

-Fetal non-stress testing by PCP Not Covered by PCP CPT 59025 Must be referred to selected OB
+Fetal non-stress testing, billed by primary care Not covered in primary care setting CPT 59025 Must be referred to the co-managing OB

 + 7 more indications